-Regaldive can offer their packages to the Philippines on Malaysian Airlines, Singapore Airlines, Qatar Airways or KLM.
+Regaldive can offer packages to the Philippines on a number of different airlines.

 Whichever island you are staying on, you are met at the airport/ferry port and transferred to your resort.
 Whether by flight, jeepney or banca boat, there are fantastic sights to enjoy on your journey there and back.
 Although some transfer can take up to a whole day, most clients pass feedback that this was a very interesting part of their overall trip.

 The below information is to give you a general idea of transfer times between regions; actual transfer times may differ slightly according to individual arrangements and ferry timetables, tides etc.:

 Cebu - Dumaguete: 3 to 4 hours by vehicle, ferry and hotel shuttle Cebu - Bohol / Panglao / Cabilao: 3 to 4 hours by vehicle, ferry, vehicle Cebu - Malapascua: 3 to 4 hours by vehicle and outrigger